michelleherman13/predicting-credit-risk/README.md

 ### Task
-In this assignment, I was tasked with building a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not over time.
+ This machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not over time.

 ### Background